Increasing patient engagement

 Coordinating tumor board conferences

-In navify Tumor Board, nurse navigators manage and schedule logistics and patient case reviews.
-They may assist in presentation creation, clinical trial identification through navify Clinical Trial Match app* and treatment decision documentation.
+In navify Tumor Board*, nurse navigators manage and schedule logistics and patient case reviews.
+They may assist in presentation creation, clinical trial identification through Clinical Trial Match** and treatment decision documentation.

 Improving communication with patients